 Drink Water, Burn Calories!

 A 2003 study found that drinking 500 ml of water increased metabolic rate by 30%!
-The increase occurred within 10 minutes and reached a maximum after 30–40 minutes.
+The increase occurred within 10 minutes and reached a maximum after 30–40 minutes and it’s recommended by the nutrition Adelaide.
 The total thermogenic response was about 23 calories.
 This was mainly attributed to the body needing to warm the water up from room temperature of 22 degrees, to body temperature of 37 degrees.
 Could you burn more by drinking colder water?
 Logic would say yes, but I can’t see any supportive evidence as yet.

 Starting your day with 500ml of cold water might be a great way to really get your body firing.